 How to Dry Peppers in the Oven: No Need for a Dehydrator!

-If you’ve been following my blog, you know that we learned the general methods of drying hot peppers in a previous post.
+If you’ve been following my blog, you’re aware that we previously explored the general methods of drying hot peppers.
 Today, however, we will focus on how to dry peppers in the oven.
 This method is a great alternative if you don’t own a dehydrator and is quite effective when done correctly (and doing it correctly is easy, I promise).
 I will share what I’ve learned through my experiences, including the dos and don’ts of drying chili peppers in the oven.

 Table of Contents